fhirbase/fhirbase-plv8/INTRO.md

 * pagination and sorting
 * including other resources in search results

-Demonstraton of every case will take a lot of time, so we'll learn how to perform simple search, and leave other cases for separate article.
+We'll demonstrate how to perform simple search and will leave other cases for separate article.

 Search is performed with **fhir_search** SP: